codio/site/source/docs/dashboard/classes/class-teachers.html.md

 ![Classes Add Teachers](/img/docs/class_addteachers.png)

-To add further teachers to the class, select the Teachers link as shown above.
+To add further teachers to the class, enable the 'Edit Teachers' toggle button and then add in new teachers.

-You can now add Teachers by searching for Codio users using their full name or their Codio user name.
+You can enter the Codio user name or a part of their full name within the `Add a Teacher` field.

-Teachers, as opposed to class collaborators, are only able to

-- assign modules to classes
-- view student code from the class modules list
-- grade and comment
+You can remove teachers by pressing the `Delete` button next to a teacher name.